userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 ### Layout

-The extension also sets the following `layout`:
+The extension sets the following `layout`:

 ```yaml
 layout: